 Of course, she hasn't always been able to say that—definitely not when she was sixteen and pregnant, losing the security of her home and the love of her father.
-Not at seventeen, losing prom queen to Kurt Hummel, and getting dumped by her boyfriend at a funeral.
+Not at seventeen, losing prom queen to Kurt Hummel and getting dumped by her boyfriend at a funeral.
 Or at eighteen, losing her mind before getting her life back on track, only to end up in a car accident for her trouble.
-And not even at nineteen, losing all of her pretenses, and finally accepting that she was in unrequited love with her (mostly) straight, more-than-kind-of friend.
+And not even at nineteen, losing all of her pretenses and finally accepting that she was in unrequited love with her (mostly) straight, more-than-kind-of friend.

 Falling in love with Rachel Berry was most definitely not part of her plan, but Quinn can't imagine her life having turned out any other way.

 They've been together romantically for almost exactly four years.
-Their very first kiss was in June, right here in Central Park, on a bench at the Alice In Wonderland statue.
+Their very first kiss was in June, right here in Central Park on a bench at the Alice In Wonderland statue.
 It's Quinn's favorite spot in the park, made more so by the memory of that perfect moment.
-Rachel had been adorably nervous, rambling about attending her first Tony Awards later in the month, and fretting that she didn't have a date, but she hadn't wanted anyone else to go with her because Quinn was her person.
+Rachel had been adorably nervous, rambling about attending her first Tony Awards later in the month and fretting that she didn't have a date, but she hadn't wanted anyone else to go with her because Quinn was her person.
 At first, Quinn had thought that Rachel was merely asking her to the award ceremony, but really, she'd been asking so much more.
-Quinn will never forget that kiss—soft and hesitant under the warm, afternoon sun, on a day very much like today.
+Quinn will never forget that kiss—soft and hesitant under the warm, afternoon sun on a day very much like today.

 It's a perfect day to get married.
 The summer is still young enough that even New York City hasn't yet managed to bog it down with stifling humidity, hanging thick between the unforgiving insulation of endless concrete.
 A cooling breeze is circling through the park and making gentle ripples on the lake, and the beauty of this day can't be tainted—not even by the forty-five minutes that she spent stuck in traffic with Santana.

 She glances down at her left hand as she stands in front of the doors to the Lake Room.
-The diamond engagement ring winks up at her, and she remembers the joy that she felt when Rachel slid it onto her finger.
-She feels giddy now, knowing that in a few minutes, a wedding ring will be joining it—joining her with Rachel, permanently and officially.
+The diamond engagement ring winks up at her, and she remembers the joy that she felt when Rachel had slid it onto her finger.
+She feels giddy now, knowing that in a few minutes, a wedding ring will be joining it—joining her with Rachel permanently and officially.
 She makes a silent vow to never take that ring off once it's in place.
-Her fingers tremble a little as she works the diamond down over her knuckle, and she carefully transfers it onto her right hand for safekeeping until she can return it back to its rightful position next to its mate.
+Her fingers tremble a little as she works the diamond down over her knuckle and carefully transfers it onto her right hand for safekeeping until she can return it back to its rightful position next to its mate.

 Quinn's stomach flutters with excitement when Hiram takes her hand to lead her down the aisle.
-He smiles down at her, and asks, "Are you ready?"
+He smiles down at her and asks, "Are you ready?"

 The moment that she and Hiram step through the double doors, everything but Rachel fades away.
-Quinn's breath catches to the point where she actually has to remind herself to inhale and exhale, because she's never seen anything as beautiful as Rachel Berry dressed in white and waiting for her with eyes full of love and devotion.
-Part of her wants to run down the aisle to meet her bride, but she forces herself to focus on the slow, measured steps that she'd practiced, and prays that she doesn't trip and make a fool of herself.
+Quinn's breath catches to the point where she actually has to remind herself to inhale and exhale because she's never seen anything as beautiful as Rachel Berry dressed in white and waiting for her with eyes full of love and devotion.
+Part of her wants to run down the aisle to meet her bride, but she forces herself to focus on the slow, measured steps that she'd practiced and prays that she doesn't trip and make a fool of herself.

-As she steps under the chuppah, Quinn gazes at Rachel and sees the amazing, talented woman that she loves with all of her heart, but she can also still see that fifteen-year old girl that had so endearingly held her hand out to Quinn in friendship on her very first day at William McKinley High School.
+As she steps under the chuppah, Quinn gazes at Rachel and sees the amazing, talented woman that she loves with all of her heart, but she can also still see that fifteen-year old girl that had so endearingly held out her hand to Quinn in friendship on her very first day at William McKinley High School.
 Quinn had refused that hand—too many times—but today she takes it eagerly, tangling their fingers together with a wide smile when Hiram places her hand into Rachel's.

-There was a time in her life when Quinn believed that she'd never have this—that she didn't even deserve it—not love, and certainly not Rachel.
+There was a time in her life when Quinn believed that she'd never have this—that she didn't even deserve it—not love and certainly not Rachel.
 She's not a fool.
 She knows how lucky she is to have been given this gift, in so many ways.